Skip to Site Header Skip to Main Content Skip to Footer

 The Impact of Dehydration

-Aim for 6–8 glasses of water daily and add water-rich foods like fruits and veggies.
-Staying hydrated helps keep your energy steady and your body running at its best.
+Aim for 6–8 glasses of water a day and load up on water-packed foods like fruits and veggies.
+Staying hydrated is one of the easiest ways to keep your energy steady and your body firing on all cylinders.

 Final Thought